davidnield/dnield.com/README.md

-# davidnield.github.io
+# davidnield.info

-This repository contains the my personal website!
+This is the repository for my personal website!

 Built using the [Academic theme](https://sourcethemes.com/academic/) for [Hugo](https://gohugo.io/), the [blogdown package](https://bookdown.org/yihui/blogdown/) for RMarkdown, and deployed using [Netlify](netlify.com).